Ehanlion/mist_obsidian/99. Player Data/Sean M/Deion Deus.md

 - This could be a fun thing to tie into another character.
 Maybe another character's parent was in that caravan that Deion saved.
 Wake up moment, rose colored lenses to the tribes misdeeds.

-Follows the caravan to the large city at the bottom edge of [[The North-West Highlands]].
+Follows the caravan to the large city at the bottom edge of [[The Whitecliff Plateau]].
 Fights as seasoned gladiator in the city for money.
 Personal champion of some noble to help pay living expenses.

 Wants to comeback and remove members of [[The Iron-fist Marauders]] from power because of their misdeeds.